 A: Equity loan grace periods vary depending on the specific loan but are typically five days.

 Q: Why does my payment change on my HELOC?

 A: Your payment is based on the loan balance and can fluctuate as the loan balance changes.
-Additionally your payment will change when the interest rate changes.

 Q: I am changing homeowner’s insurance policies.
 What do I do?

 A: Please add our mortgage clause to the new insurance policy: